-In the fall runoff events, the concentrations of dissolved (DRP) and total P in surface runoff were greatly affected by the P source and the timing of a runoff event.
+In the fall runoff events, the concentrations DRP and total P in surface runoff were greatly affected by the P source and the timing of a runoff event.
 Runoff P was the greatest for fertilizer, intermediate for liquid swine manure, and lowest for poultry manure.
-A delay in rainfall reduced runoff P for fertilizer significantly compared with the 24-hour runoff event, and also but to a lesser extent for liquid swine manure.
+A delay in rainfall reduced runoff P for fertilizer significantly compared with the 24-hour runoff event and also, but to a lesser extent, for liquid swine manure.
 The runoff delay effect was more pronounced after light rainfall that did not cause runoff.
 The runoff P for poultry manure was the smallest of all sources, and a runoff delay reduced little the already small P loss.
 The runoff volume was not clearly affected by the treatments, and results for P loads were similar to concentrations but more variable (not shown).
-The proportion of DRP of the total P in the fall season runoff tended to be the greatest for fertilizer, intermediate for liquid swine manure, and the lowest for poultry manure but was less clearly affected by the timing of the runoff event.
-For snowmelt runoff, most of which occurred two to four months after the P application in the fall, runoff DRP and total P were statistically similar for the three P sources as was the DRP proportion of the total runoff P. A remarkable result of the snowmelt runoff from the fertilizer plots was that the P loss was much smaller than for the fall rainfall events and became similar to the loss from the manure plots, which likely is explained by retention of the soluble fertilizer P by the surface soil.
+The proportion of DRP of the total P in the fall runoff tended to be the greatest for fertilizer, intermediate for liquid swine manure, and the lowest for poultry manure but was less clearly affected by the timing of the runoff event.
+For snowmelt runoff, most of which occurred two to four months after the P application in the fall, DRP and total P were statistically similar for the three P sources as was the DRP proportion of the total runoff P. A remarkable result of the snowmelt runoff from the fertilizer plots was that the P loss was much smaller than for the fall rainfall events and became similar to the loss from the manure plots, which likely is explained by retention of the soluble fertilizer P by the surface soil.

-Another rainfall simulation study was conducted to investigate how selected non-factorial treatment combinations of the time of application of three P sources, incorporation into the soil, and time to a runoff event affect P loss with surface runoff.
+Another rainfall simulation study was conducted to investigate how selected treatment combinations of the time of application of three P sources, incorporation into the soil, and time to a runoff event affect P loss with surface runoff.
 The study was conducted on different areas of three fields having soybean residues during two years, and data shown are averages across sites and years.
-Fertilizer (DAP), liquid swine manure, and egg-layer manure were applied at 100 lb P2O5/acre in the fall with disk tillage to incorporate the P or without tillage, and simulated rainfall was applied within 24-hours of application.
-One additional set of plots without incorporation into the soil was used to study effects of delaying the runoff event for 10 days and another set was used to study the effect of delaying runoff until snowmelt.
-Also, all sources were applied using a similar P rate in January to snow-covered and frozen ground that had not received P or tillage in the fall.
-Naturally occurring snowmelt runoff was collected during winter until early March.
+Fertilizer (DAP), liquid swine manure, and egg-layer manure were applied at 100 lb P_2O_5 /acre in the fall with disk tillage to incorporate the P or without tillage, and simulated rainfall was applied within 24-hours of application.
+Two additional set of plots without P incorporation into the soil was used to study effects of delaying the runoff event for 10 days in the fall or until snowmelt runoff.
+In addition, all sources were applied to another set of plots using a similar P rate in January to snow-covered and frozen ground that had not received P or tillage in the fall.
+Snowmelt runoff was collected during winter until early April.